rsavchenko3005/Getting_and_Cleaning_Data_Course_Project/CodeBook.md

 "subjectID" - The ID of the subject from the training and test data

-"activity" - The type of activity performed when the corresponding measurements were taken
+"activity" - The types of activity

 ##Activity Labels